-- Add 1 cup of ice cubes to the soup and use a ladle to divide into bowls, serving couple of ice cubes per bowl.
+- Add 1 cup of ice cubes to the soup and ladle it into bowls, serving couple of ice cubes per bowl.

 - Garnish with extra chopped fresh dill and crushed dried rose petals.

-- Place the optional crushed toasted lavash in a bowl and pass it around to be sprinkled on to of the soup.
+- Place the optional crushed toasted lavash in a bowl and pass it around to be sprinkled on top of the soup.